 Worry, anxiety, stress, depression, etc, can place a burden on the body that we can easily feel in the shoulders, neck, and back.

 4. Chemical reactions

-Excessive consumption of coffee, alcohol, and meat products can cause changes in the body’s pH, triggering inflammation and other negative reactions.
+Excessive consumption of coffee, alcohol, and meat products can cause changes in the body’s pH, triggering inflammation.

 - Target your back, shoulders, head, and neck with these exercises.

 - Sleep on a firm mattress with a pillow that’s not too tall.